Parks & Open Spaces

 There is a beautiful wildlife corridor along Rothley Brook going towards Anstey.
 A public right of way leaves the A50 facing the Shell Station and follows a stream through mature woodlands until it enters land owned by the Parish Council.
 This stream joins Rothley Brook beside our sports ground and the land between also owned by the Parish Council, has been planted with some specie shrubs and has mown paths but is designated as a dog walking area.
 The land we own on the east side of the stream and brook has been planted with some wild flowers and specie shrubs.
 The watercourse is treed and wildlife rich but has an open aspect with farmland to the west and our sports fields to the east.
 The path continues along the brookside beyond our property and can exit either onto Gynsill Lane or under the A46 towards Anstey.

-Glenfield Wildlife and Recreation Area
+Glenfield Meadows Wildlife and Area

 The Millennium Green